 "The DNA results that came from Hyderabad have irrefutable proof that Dhasvanth is behind the sexual assault and the murder.
 We will ensure justice is served when the matter comes to trial," he added.

-B Kumar, a senior advocate, represented Dhasvanth in the Madras High Court.
-Kumar handles many high profile cases and was Jayalalithaa's lawyer in most cases.
+V Kumar, a senior advocate, represented Dhasvanth in the Madras High Court.

 Earlier, speaking to TNM, the victim’s father Rajesh* said, "I want to kill him myself for what he did to my daughter.
 But I believe in the system, and want to take the right way to get to the bottom of this case.”